com-480-data-visualization/com-480-project-datavis-br-id-fancyteam/README.md

 **80% of the final grade**

 ### Process book
-The process book is [available here](./processbook/processbook.pdf).
+The process book is [available here](./milestone3.pdf).

 ### How to install
 Simply put the content of the [www](./www/) folder anywhere in a thing that can be used as a web server.
 Wan' have a quick look?
 Try `cd www/` then `python3 -m http.server`, and visit [http://localhost:8000/](http://localhost:8000) in your favorite browser!
+Note that it has been tested under a recent version of Mozilla Firefox and some slight glitches may appear under any other browsers.

 ### How to use
 Simply use your mouse to select an area to zoom in, double-click anywhere to zoom out, and click on a specific Pokémon to gather more informations on it.